marekjm/viuavm/README.markdown

 - calling Viua code from C++ is not tested
 - debugging information encoded in compiled files is limited
 - speed: Viua is not the fastest VM around
+- VM cannot distinguish FFI calls that are CPU or I/O bound (**WIP**), so if the program performs many I/O operations it may saturate all
+  FFI schedulers (which will effectively prevent the program from quickly executing more FFI calls; virtual processes are still running, and
+  Viua functions are still freely callable, though)

 ##### Software state notice